jhu-dvrk/dvrk-readthedocs/docs/pages/development/components/fromROS.rst

 ROS component
 #############

 The ROS component ``dvrk_arm_from_ros`` can be treated as an example of alternate hardware.
-When used, the system uses ROS to communicate with a generic arm (e.g. PSM or substitute).
-This can be used if you need your teleoperation to work across the network.
+When used, the system uses ROS to communicate with a generic arm (e.g. PSM or substitute) that happen to have a CRTK compatible ROS interface.

+This is the favored approach to communicate with a simulation environment such as AMBF, IsaacSim...
+We then expect the virtual patient's cart provides an ECM and PSMs with ROS interfaces compatible with the physical dVRK arms.

+This can also be used if you need your teleoperation to work across the network.
 The black diagram shows the "PSM over ROS" coming from an actual dVRK but could be any other device as long as the ROS topics are the same.

 .. figure:: /images/software/dVRK-component-PSM-from-ROS.*